Vonng/pigsty/docs/PARAM.md

 name: `repo_name`, type: `string`, level: `G`

-repo name, pigsty by default
+repo name, `pigsty` by default, it is not wise to change this value

-default value: `pigsty`